exporo/sls-laravel-boilerplate/README.md

 ## Credits
 <a name="credits"/>

-* A big thank you goes to Tylor Otwell, who with his framework Laravel and services like [Vapor](https://vapor.laravel.com/) manages to give free rein to technological creativity.
+* A big thank you goes to Tylor Otwell, who with his framework Laravel and services such as [Vapor](https://vapor.laravel.com/) manages to let us let our technological creativity run free.
-* The creators of the php lambda layers called (bref)[https://bref.sh/docs/]
+* The creators of the php lambda layers called [bref](https://bref.sh/docs/)
 * This post [Migration Guide: Serverless + Bref + Laravel](https://medium.com/no-deploys-on-friday/migration-guide-serverless-bref-laravel-fbb513b4c54b) by Thiago Marini